 Disney Resort Room Features

-Moderate resort rooms sleep up to four guests (plus a crib) on two double beds and approximately 300 square feet.
-Some rooms at Port Orleans Riverside can accommodate five people, with the fifth person on a trundle bed.
+Moderate resort rooms sleep up to four guests (plus a crib) on two queen beds and approximately 300 square feet.
+Some rooms at Port Orleans Riverside and Caribbean Beach Resort can accommodate five people, with the fifth person on a small child size pull down bed.
 There are again a limited number of king rooms available that will accept 2 guests, or 2 guests and one under 3 in a crib.
 Coronado Springs has a few suites available but they are more suited to business travellers.
 The resorts have exterior hallways.